famanalytics0/MultiModalGraphics/MANUAL.md

 ### <a name="example1_background"></a>5.1.
 What Is an MAE Object?

-A **MultiAssayExperiment (MAE)** is a Bioconductor class designed to store multi‐omics data (e.g., RNA‐seq, methylation, proteomics) for a set of samples, along with metadata.
+A **MultiAssayExperiment (MAE)** is a Bioconductor class designed to store multi-omics data (e.g., RNA-seq, methylation, proteomics) for a set of samples, along with metadata.
 It can hold multiple assays (e.g., counts, normalized expression) and synchronize them across samples.

 In this example, we use the **miniACC** dataset, bundled with the **MultiAssayExperiment** package.
 It is a small example MAE containing:

-* An assay called `"RNASeq2GeneNorm"`, which is likely a matrix of normalized RNA‐seq expression values.
+* An assay called `"RNASeq2GeneNorm"`, which is a matrix of normalized RNA-seq expression values.
 * `colData(miniACC)`: a data.frame with sample metadata (79 samples × \~30 columns), including:

   * `"C1A.C1B"`: two groups (C1A vs. C1B)